 After we completed the acquisition of Southern Air in April 2016, we informed the IBT of our intention to pursue (and we have been pursuing) a complete operational merger of Atlas and Southern Air.
 The Atlas and Southern Air CBAs both have a defined and streamlined process for negotiating a joint CBA ("JCBA") when a merger occurs, as in the case with the Atlas and Southern Air merger.
-Pursuant to the merger provisions in both CBAs, joint negotiations for a single CBA for Atlas and Southern Air should commence promptly.
-Further, once an integrated seniority list ("ISL") of Atlas and Southern Air pilots is presented to the Company by the union, it triggers a nine month agreed-upon timeframe to negotiate a new JCBA with any unresolved issues promptly submitted to binding arbitration.
+Pursuant to the merger provisions in both CBAs, joint negotiations for a single CBA for Atlas and Southern Air should have commenced promptly.
+As provided in the CBAs, once an integrated seniority list ("ISL") of Atlas and Southern Air pilots is presented to the Company by the IBT, it triggers a nine-month agreed-upon timeframe to negotiate a new JCBA with any unresolved issues promptly submitted to binding arbitration.